 I am a Postdoctoral Research Associate at the Chemistry Department.
 I am a member of the Computational Materials Science Group of Prof. Nicholas Harrison.
 My main activity is the study of corrosion by means of ab initio calculation.

-In 2017, he completed cum laude a PhD in "Multiscale modelling of tribological systems: adsorbed monolayer and carbon-based materials" at the University of Modena.
-The he worked for two years as PostDoc in the Computational Tribology Group in the same University.
-His main activities concerned the study of layered materials (e.g., graphene and molybdenum disulphide) interacting with metals and passivating species (e.g., water) in order to understand the atomistic processes of friction reduction in these materials.
-The research was performed with state-of-the-arts computational approaches, namely static and dynamics ab initio simulations, classical Molecular Dynamics and Quantum Mechanics/Molecular Mechanics multi-scale approach.
+In March 2017, I completed cum laude a PhD in "Multiscale modelling of tribological systems: adsorbed monolayer and carbon-based materials" at the University of Modena.
+Then I worked for two years as PostDoc in the Computational Tribology Group in the same University.
+I started my current work at Imperial College in February 2019.

 My research career focuses on studying chemical and physical reactions occurring at surfaces and interfaces, specifically in the study of corrosive and tribological processes.
 I have performed these analyses with state-of-the-arts computational materials science approaches, namely static and dynamics first-principles simulations based on density functional theory, classical Molecular Dynamics and Quantum Mechanics/Molecular Mechanics multi-scale approach.
 I have also developed automated workflows for high-throughput calculations to study relevant figures of merit in the adhesion and sliding of homogenous interfaces and molecular dissociation of molecules over substrates.

 et al., 2022, Unraveling the mechanism to form MoS2 lubricant layers from MoDTC by ab initio simulations, Applied Surface Science, Vol:606, ISSN:0169-4332